 Russian Studies at Wooster is an interdisciplinary program.
 Students embark on an in-depth exploration of Russian literature, history, culture, and politics, and develop proficiency in the Russian language.

-A major in Russian studies consists of:
+A major in Russian Studies consists of:

 - at least three courses in Russian language (beyond the beginning level)

-- four courses in literature and history
+- five courses in literature, culture and history

-- three courses in Independent Study.
+- three courses in Independent Study

 Students typically spend the fall semester of their junior year studying in Russia.
 Options for off-campus study range from Moscow, Irkutsk, and Yaroslavl (with the Middlebury Study Abroad program) to St. Petersburg (with CIEE).
 A semester abroad is a wonderful opportunity to study at a prestigious Russian university, live with a Russian Host family, and explore the rich cultural and history of Russia's great cities.

 Faculty and students in Russian Studies form a close and lively community.
 Every semester Wooster Russophiles join forces to help prepare a Russian Dinner.

 Students often double major in Russian studies and a second field like History, English, Political Science, and even Math.